ColdTrick/profile_manager/README.md

 - add categories (draggable reordering, drop fields on categories to add) (user only)
 - importing existing fields
 - ordering of custom fields (drag and drop)
-- adds new field types: dropdown, radio, multiselect and date
+- adds new field types: date, dropdown, radio, multiselect and rating
 - show on register form (user only)
 - show output as tags
 - mandatory fields (for register form, user only)
 - disallow editing of a specific field (applies to edit profile only)
 - backup / restore profile fields configuration

-### Informational

-- a river event when user joins the site

 ### Other features